How to Find and Work with Good Auction Houses

-If you’re concerned about the prospect of going to property auction houses, don’t worry.
+If you are concerned about the prospect of going to your first property auction, don't worry.
 Get in touch with the auctioneer and let them talk you through it.
 The truth is, like any business, the auction houses want to see their customers happy and coming back.

 Working With Good Auction Houses

 Amy: SDL Auctions are dotted all over the country and now you are coming up to the North West, which is great.

 Is there somewhere our viewers can go online to find out more about SDL Auctions or other property auction houses around the country?

 Andy: Naturally I direct you to our website.
 So, if you go to sdlauctions.co.uk, the whole auction fixture list is on there.
 And we have them pretty much all over the whole of the country, now.

 For other auctioneers, the best thing to do is just Google, 'local auctioneers', because there are more and more popping up everywhere now.

 I always say, 'Pick up the phone'.
 Whether it's me or another auction company.
 We're not in the business of seeing you make a mistake.